annisann666/yianwang.github.io/index.md

 <br>
 We project the trips count on census tract and fishnet. **Census tract** level prediction provide a general understanding of the demand across the city. **Fishnet** level provides more details to assist staff target the excess demand or supply areas and re-balance efficiently.
 <br>
-To determine whether there is an excess supply or demand, we **subtract the predicted demand by the predicted supply**.
+To determine whether there is an excess supply or demand, we **subtract the predicted demand and supply**.
 <br><br>
 <img src="/images/scooter.JPG?raw=true"/>
 <br><br>